ItsFadinG/ItsFadinG.github.io/_posts/2021-06-25-Active-Directory-Authentication.md

 ![Untitled](/assets/AD-Auth/Untitled%2012.png)

 **10**.
-Now the steps will happen again. the Service will decrypt the Service Ticket using its secret key.
+Now the steps will happen again.
+The service will decrypt the Service Ticket using its secret key.
 As a result, it will have access to the Service Session Key to decrypt the User Authenticator.
-Lastly The Service will **check** the matching between the two messages, if they are matched it will **add** the User Authenticator to the its cache and then **create** a Service Authenticator Message encrypted by the Service Session Key and send it to the user.
+Lastly The service will **check** the matching between the two messages, if they are matched it will **add** the User Authenticator to the its cache and then **create** a Service Authenticator Message encrypted by the Service Session Key and send it to the user.

 ![Untitled](/assets/AD-Auth/Untitled%2013.png)